Timely Writer: Honors

 Timely Writer was buried in the grass infield at the head of the stretch at Belmont Park, becoming one of only two thoroughbreds the New York Racing Association has granted such an honor.
+In August 2023, due to construction of a new synthetic track at Belmont, Timely Writer's remains were exhumed and reburied at Old Friends Farm in Kentucky.

-Selected by the New England Turf Writers Association as the 1981 Horse of the Year and the Champion Two-Year-Old Colt.
+He was named Florida-bred Two-Year Old Horse of the Year in 1981.
+That same year, he was selected by the New England Turf Writers Association as the 1981 Horse of the Year and the Champion Two-Year-Old Colt.

-Florida bred Horse-of-the Year (1981).

 A tribute to Timely Writer is included in the book "Beyond the Rainbow Bridge", by Kimberly Gatto (2005, Half Halt Press) ISBN 0-939481-71-5.
 Blood-Horse magazine also printed a twenty-five-year anniversary tribute article in its September 29, 2007 issue.

 The New England Turf Writers Association enshrined Timely Writer in the N.E.
-Horse Racing Hall of Fame in 2008 –25 years after he passed.
+Horse Racing Hall of Fame in 2008.